 The mosquito’s body is divided into 3 sections: the head, the thorax and the abdomen.

 A fully equipped control center: the head

-In the female mosquito between the feelers there is a tube for sucking blood.
+In the female mosquito between the feelers, there is a tube for sucking blood.
 This sucking tube does not have a simple structure; contrarily it contains a somewhat complex system.
-In fact it is the casing for a very special cutting and vacuuming mechanism.
-One of the names for this mechanism, called the “labium.”
+In fact, it is the casing for very special cutting and vacuuming mechanism.
+One of the names for this mechanism called the “labium.”

 The other two parts join together to make an empty tube.
 The mosquito sticks this tube into the wound opened by the knives enabling it to suck the blood of its victim.